josephbjr3/vscode_full_stack/PricingPanel/README.md

-In this project, I apply some CSS styling to some pre-written HTML using flexbot and media query.
+In this project, I apply some CSS styling to some pre-written HTML using flexbox and media query.